simbarras/tb23-gpu-opt-celeritas/README.md

 Other sources such as Wikipedia or other sites and articles will be read for inspiration and mentioned if necessary.

 Finally, even if there's no annotation mentioning the use of a tool, consider that everything I've done could have been manipulated by an AI or any other tool.
-However, I remain the captain of the ship and I assure you that I understand and am able to explain what is being produced.
+However, I remain the only captain of the ship and I assure you that I understand and am able to explain what is being produced.
 This includes assuming all responsibility for the work I provide.

 ## Getting started